mauricext4fs/wordpress-docker/INSTALL.md

 You must install docker-proxy first before beginning to install wordpress-docker.
-We provided a version already fully configured with SSL and the domain ninezh.cc: https://github.com/mauricext4fs/docker-proxy.git
+We provided a version already fully configured with SSL and the domain ninezh.cc at : https://github.com/mauricext4fs/docker-proxy.git

+Please clone the above git repo and follow the setup instruction before continuing with this Guide.

 1. Create an empty MySQL database.
 If you wish to use an existing installation of Wordpress (not recommended) then just use it's